ShanGor/lan-share/requirements/lan-transfer-requirements.md

 2) Sender starts in sender mode, chooses a folder, enters receiver host/IP and port, clicks Send.
 3) Receiver gets a transfer offer dialog (folder name, total size, file count) and Accept/Reject.
 4) If rejected, sender marks task as Rejected and stops.
-5) If accepted, sender receives a task id (UUID string) from receiver, shows it in the task list, and transfer begins.
+5) If accepted, sender keeps using its generated 16-bit task id (shown in the UI).
+Receiver echoes it in the response, and transfer begins.
 6) Sender walks the folder recursively, sending each file.
 7) For each file, sender sends metadata (relative path, size, MD5) before data chunks.
 8) Receiver writes chunks in order, de-obscures chunk bodies using the XOR byte, and validates MD5 after full file.